Mysterious Island (1961 film): Plot

-Once outside, the castaways reunite and meet Captain Nemo, who is living aboard his disabled submarine.
-Nemo has been watching the castaways and secretly assisting them by sending the chest, shooting the giant bird, and sinking the pirate ship.
+The castaways finally meet Captain Nemo, who has been watching the castaways, secretly assisting them by sending the chest, shooting the giant bird, and sinking the pirate ship.
 He invites them to dinner aboard the Nautilus.
-There, they find out that the giant creatures are results of Nemo's genetic experiments to enlarge the world's food resources, thereby eliminating hunger and economic competition which he sees as prime causes for the wars he was striving to end all his life.
-Due to their fortitude, he has selected them to assist him in his efforts to make his achievements known to the world, especially since the Nautilus is incapacitated beyond repair and the volcano will soon erupt, destroying the island.

-When time runs out, the castaways discover that Nemo has invented an air-filled raising system which can refloat the pirate ship, the only readily seaworthy vessel on the island.
-Nemo teaches them to breathe underwater using his special "shell" air tanks, and they work to raise the ship, despite interference by a giant Ammonite.
-With the pirate ship raised and seaworthy, the castaways set sail.
-The volcano erupts and Nemo is killed as the Nautilus is buried.
-The rest escape and begin the journey home, vowing to continue Nemo's dream of achieving lasting peace throughout the world.
+There, they find the giant creatures are results of Nemo's genetic experiments to enlarge the world's food resources, eliminating hunger.
+Further, he has selected the castaways to make his achievements known to the world.
+One of them is an air-filled raising system which can refloat the pirate ship, the only readily seaworthy vessel on the island.
+Nemo teaches them to breathe underwater using his "shell" air tanks, and they raise the ship despite interference from a giant Ammonite.
+But as the castaways set sail, the island's central volcano erupts, killing Nemo and destroying the Nautilus.
+The rest begin the journey home, vowing to continue Nemo's dream of achieving lasting peace throughout the world.